-She will perform in Fierce Notions a new musical by Fionn Foley, in this years Dublin Tiger Fringe Festival.
+Juliette most recently performed in the acclaimed Fierce Notions, a new musical by Fionn Foley in this years Dublin Tiger Fringe Festival.

 Frontline is delighted that several of our clients will be appearing in films in this year’s Galway Film Fleadh.
 Juliette Crosbie, Sharon Coade and Geraldine McAlinden star in the new Irish feature film Writing Home which has it’s world premiere at the Fleadh on Wednesday 12th July at 10pm in the Town Hall.
 You can book your tickets here.